siddarthkrishna10/Football_Transfers/README.md

 These are just a few examples of paying too much for a player.
 Hundreds of transfers over the past five years have been bloated and I can see it only increasing.

-Takeover of clubs by oil money has completely changed the whole game.
-Pep Guardiola is given a war chest every window and gets the every player he wants.
+The takeover of clubs by oil money has completely changed the whole game.
+Pep Guardiola is given a war chest every window and gets every player he wants.
 Today, City can field two completely different squads that can challenge for the league title.
 Like attackers, today wing-backs and fullbacks are of high demand.
-This is due to the tactics of the game changing.
-Wingplay has become essential in the past few seasons and the transfers show for it.
+This is due to the tactics of the game evolving frequently.
+Wing play has become essential in the past few seasons and the transfers show for it.

 ## Conclusion: